ember-learn/guides-source/guides/release/upgrading/editions.md

 ## Conclusion

 There's a lot to learn here, but remember, you can gradually adopt these features in existing apps.
-Everything you used to do will work all the way through the rest of Ember 3, since Ember follows semver strictly.
+Everything you used to do will work all the way through the rest of Ember 3, since Ember follows SemVer strictly.

 If you need any help, check out the [chat and forums](https://emberjs.com/community/).
 If you spot something to improve in this guide, you can help out by [filing an issue or a PR](https://github.com/ember-learn/guides-source).
 Thank you!